Thomasnet vs. Xometry - The Fight for the Industrial Buyer ↗

 Design

-• what level of mechanical stress can they expect the connector to experience
+• The expected level of mechanical stress

 Features